 VAT reliefs for disabled and older people

-Many people aged 60+ or who have a disability may be missing out on buying products without VAT, because they do not realise that they can!
+Many people aged 60 or over or who have a disability may be missing out on buying products without VAT, because they do not realise that they can!
 Read the answers to some frequently asked questions below, for an outline of what VAT reliefs are available.

 What is VAT?

 VAT (‘Value Added Tax’) is a tax that you pay as a consumer when you buy goods and services in the United Kingdom (UK).
 In the UK the standard rate for VAT is 20 per cent.
 Under VAT law, the VAT is regarded as being included in the price of goods or services unless otherwise stated.

 Sometimes you automatically benefit where no VAT is charged on certain items – for example, basic foods.
 But VAT reliefs can also be available on other goods and services if you can identify that you are entitled.

 The two main types of reliefs from VAT that we will look at here are:

 ‘Zero-rating’ for certain supplies to disabled people for their domestic or personal use – that means, no VAT is charged.

 Supplies (for example, goods and services) on which you do not have to pay VAT are often referred to as 'zero-rated' or ‘VAT-free’ or 'eligible for VAT relief'.